Marella Celebration Cruise Ship Review

 We were sad to leave the ship and could of quite happily stayed for another week.
 We have been very impressed with the small and friendly atmosphere onboard, all grades of staff were excellent and couldn’t be faulted.
 From the booking to the flight home Marella Cruises have impressed us.
 This was our first Marella Cruise experience and we know it will definitely not be our last!

 Since this review we have also cruised on the Marella Dream Cruise Ship, Marella Discovery and Marella Explorer 2 so do check out those reviews too!

 We have also cruised with other companies too so do check out our Cruising Page for more information and cruising reviews.

 Thanks for reading!

-This post is dedicated to our close friend Tim Shearman who was the friend who recommended we try a Thomson Cruise.
+This post is dedicated to our close friend Tim Shearman who was the friend who recommended we try a Marella Cruise.
 He was on this very ship, 2 weeks before us and unfortunately passed away on the day we joined the ship.
 RIP our dear friend.

 This post contains affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
 While clicking these links won’t cost you any extra money, they will help us keep this site up and running.

 For some of our favourite things that we always take travelling, do check out our